UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Spell Level**: A spell's effective caster level is equal to the amount of **WIL** damage the caster inflicts upon himself.
 This **WIL** damage can be healed with rests just as with any other ability score damage.

-**Casting**: Unless otherwise specified, spells take 1 action to cast.
-Spells can only be cast in armor if the character is proficient in its use.
+**Casting**: Unless otherwise specified, spells take 1 action to cast and require a free hand.

 **Duration**: Unless otherwise specified, spell effects last for 10 minutes per spell level.